A travel guide to

 This is Tokyo.

-To get the most out of Tokyo you’ll want to know how to get around, when to visit and other essential travel tips.
 Looking for something in particular?
-Use the quick-links below to jump to the exact section.
+Use the quick-links below to jump to the exact section that you need.

 The weather is fairly unpredictable in Tokyo and it can rain quite frequently.
 June and September are the wettest months so be prepared with an umbrella.
 Thankfully you can easily find umbrellas for sale in most convenience stores.

 In Tokyo the summers are short, hot, humid, and mostly cloudy, while the winters are very cold and clear.
 Over the course of the year the temperature usually varies from 2°C to 30°C.

 The hottest month in Tokyo is August with an average temperature of 26°C and the coldest month is January with an average of 5°C.

 January 5°C (41°F) | February 6°C (43°F) | March 9°C (48°F) | April 14°C (57°F) | May 18°C (64°F) | June 21°C (70°F) | July 25°C (77°F) | August 26°C (79°F) | September 23°C (73°F) | October 18°C (64°F) | November 12°C (54°F) | December 8°C (46°F)

 Currency in Tokyo, Japan

 Japan is mainly a cash society.
 The currency used in Tokyo is the Yen, written internationally as ¥ but sometimes written locally as 円.
 Notes are for the value of ¥1,000 and higher.
 Coins come in units of ¥1, ¥5, ¥10, ¥50, ¥100 and ¥500.
 Vending machines don’t typically accept ¥1 and ¥5 coins so spend them when you can.
 And if you’re a fan of arcade games and capsule machines keep a hold of your ¥100 coins, you’ll need them!